Speaker Adrienne A. Jones (D) & incoming Senate President William C. “Bill” Ferguson (D)

 His unnecessary, self-created controversy with Montgomery County Police over a gifted “thin-blue line” flag was another embarrassing episode, which the county executive just couldn’t stick to his job and stay out of the political weeds.

-Perhaps the county executive should stop taking political advice from MoCo Millennial blogger Helen Elizabeth Burns, his friendly friend from Takoma Park, and start listening to people like Andrew Kleine, his chief administrative officer who actually has the raw political talent to support this fledgling executive.
+Perhaps the county executive should stop taking political advice from MoCo Millennial blogger Helen Elizabeth Burns, his friend and chief political ally from Takoma Park, and start listening to people like Andrew Kleine, his chief administrative officer who actually has the raw political talent to support this fledgling executive.

 The Annapolis Machine